Spectral shift function of higher order: Multilinear transformations

-\begin{remark} In the special case $n=1$, the polylinear operator $T_\phi$ becomes a linear operator on $L^\alpha$.
-In this case, the operator $T_\phi$ is called the double operator integral \cite{PSW2002} (see also references cited in \cite{BirmanS, PSW2002}).
-In particular, it is known that on the Hilbert space $L^2$, the norm of the operator $T_\phi$ is bounded by $\|\phi\|_\infty$, for every bounded Borel~$\phi$.
+\begin{remark} In the special case $n=1$, the multilinear operator $T_\phi$ becomes a linear operator on $L^\alpha$.
+For a large class of functions $\phi$, the operator $T_\phi$ coincides with the double operator integral $\hat{T}_\phi$ \cite{PSW2002} (see below and also see references cited in \cite{BirmanS, PSW2002}).
+In particular, it is known that on the Hilbert space $L^2$, the norm of the operator $\hat T_\phi$ is bounded by $\|\phi\|_\infty$, for every bounded Borel~$\phi$.
 Note that this nice Hilbert space behaviour is exclusive to the case~$n = 1$.
 For~$n \geq 2$ it seems there is no combination of exponents~$\alpha_1, \ldots, \alpha_n$ such that~$T_\phi$ is bounded for every bounded Borel~$\phi$. \end{remark}

 We next introduce the subclass of functions~$\phi$ for which it is relatively simple to show that the operator~$T_\phi$ is bounded, though the functions themselves have rather complex structure.

 Let~$\cC_n$ be the class of functions~$\phi: \Rl^{n + 1} \mapsto \Cx$ admitting the representation